CroodSolutions/BeaconatorC2/weaponized document delivery/README.md

 It is our belief that by achieving more realistic adversary emulation, we will improve overall readiness and defensive capability levels.

-Important note: Use these tools only for legal and ethical red/purple team testing.
+Important note: only use Beaconator and the associated tools and techniques for legal and ethical training and testing purposes.